Yesterday, the City Council met for their Study Session for March

 The Council discussed the various elements and past practice and took public comment.
 The Council asked what was done by neighboring agencies in these circumstances.
 After discussion, the Council asked that staff do additional research on the topic, in particular, what changes can be made to the Town’s municipal code to address this issue, if desired; and, how is the issue handled by adjacent jurisdictions.

 Next up was the last item on the Agenda - short-term rentals.
-Staff presented a brief staff report noting that the Council had asked for an update on how short term rentals were address in Atherton and what the experience has been on the issue.
+Staff presented a brief staff report noting that the Council had asked for an update on how short term rentals were addressed in Atherton and what the experience has been on the issue.
 Staff advised as to issues related to recent code enforcement activity as well as potential options for Council consideration if there was a desire to change current law.
 Staff noted that current law does not allow for rental periods less than 30 days (short-term).
 The Council discussed the various issues related to noise, traffic, and other issues in residential neighborhoods.
 Following discussion and public comment, the Council asked that staff do some additional research on impacts of short-term rentals in residential neighborhoods and opportunities to change the Town’s municipal code to address the ability of property owners to engage in short-term rentals.

 Typically, at a City Council Study Session, no decisions are made or actions taken (with limited exceptions).
 All three of the major items on yesterday’s Study Session will ultimately return to the City Council for review in greater details.
 If you are interested in any particular item, let us know and we can send you an email when it returns to the Agenda.